arturmpinho/coffeeinsider/README.md

 * Good responsiveness across multiple devices and browsers.

 ##### **UX** #####
-The user is able to access the webiste through multiple devices without issues.
+The user is able to access the website through multiple devices without issues.

 ##### **Execution** #####
 To tackle this need, I have used Bootstrap across all the pages, the reason why I am confident that the responsiveness of the entire website is very good.